Academic Catalog

 2. The Institute is offered twice a year during the week before fall and spring classes begin.
 All graduate assistants, including those who have research and/or other non-instructional assignments, are encouraged to participate in the Institute in anticipation of future teaching assignments.
 The Institute is comprised of the University portion and the college portion.
 Students are required to attend both portions to pass the Institute.
 Departments are encouraged to develop their own on-going programs for training graduate teaching assistants.
 Such programs should be tailored to the specific needs of the discipline and department policies.

 3. International students must pass the SPEAK test prior to attending the GTAI Institute.
-This requirement may be waived if the student has a score of 26 or better on the Speaking portion of the iBT TOEFL exam or a score of 8.0 on the IELTS exam.
+This requirement may be waived if the student has a score of 26 or better on the Speaking portion of the iBT TOEFL exam or a score of 8.0 the speaking portion of the IELTS exam.
 Waivers are approved by the Graduate School.

 D. Application